What do jigsaw puzzles and resume sections have in common?

 - Resume references

-… And this is where Enhancv excels over a standard resume.
+… And this is where Enhancv truly excels.

-So if you’re thinking of organizing something from scratch, by all means, go for it.
-But why not use something that’s already proven to work and has caught the eyes of a billionaire?
+If you’re thinking of organizing something from scratch, by all means, go for it.
+But why not take the smart approach by using something that’s proven to work and has caught the eyes of a billionaire?